Welcome to today's edition of the Rush 24-7 podcast.

 I'm glad to be here.

-Uh if you're ever down in Hawke's Bay, New Zealand, I'm in the local paper down there, and that's a great paper too.
+If you're ever down in Hawke's Bay, New Zealand, I'm in the local paper down there, and that's a great paper too.

-Uh, or on the internet at Steinonline uh dot com.
+Or on the internet at steinonline.com.

-I've got a new book coming out in a few weeks on the end of the world as we know it.
+Oh, I should mention, by the way, my publisher will be pleased, I've got a new book coming out in a few weeks on the end of the world as we know it.

-A busy busy day today.
+A busy day today.

 Do you see this thing?

-I didn't even know you could use terms like this in in uh the scientific establishment today, recategorized as a dwarf planet.
+I didn't even know you could use terms like this in the scientific establishment today.

 Prince Charming is from Mars.

-Snow White is from Venus and the Seven Dwarves are from Pluto.
+Snow White is from Venus and the seven dwarves are from Pluto.

-So Pluto's been recategorized as a dwarf planet, uh, which I think is the category that comes below failed state.
+So Pluto's been recategorized as a dwarf planet, which I think is the category that comes below failed state.

 So he's laid out his exciting five-point plan, and you'd be amazed at how familiar some of those five points are.

-Uh feds arrest Hezbollah media provider for New York area.
+Feds arrest Hezbollah media provider for New York area.

-You can't you can't get everything.
+You can't get everything.

-And we'll talk about uh Hurricane Katrina.
+And we'll talk about Hurricane Katrina, Hurricane Katrina.

 The fallout from Katrina, the fallout from Katrina.

-Uh uh George W. Bush, according to Reuters, is still grappling with the political fallout from a federal response widely viewed as inept.
+George W. Bush, according to Reuters, is still grappling with the political fallout from a federal response widely viewed as inept.

-Uh I d uh I don't think there is any political fallout from Katrina.
+I don't think there is any political fallout from Katrina.

-Uh this Reuters piece suggests that his approval ratings are something to do with Katrina.
+This Reuters piece suggests that his approval ratings are something to do with Katrina.

-You know, it's called the Federal Emergency Management.
+You know, it's called the federal emergency management.

 They're there as the provider of federal backup support.